baxtree/subaligner/site/source/index.rst

 hand, users can train their own synchroniser with a single command and zero setup.
 A handful of subtitle formats are supported and can be converted from one to another either during synchronisation or on on-demand.

+Subligner supports the following subtitle formats: SubRip, TTML, WebVTT, (Advanced) SubStation Alpha, MicroDVD, MPL2, TMP, EBU STL, SAMI, SCC and SBV.
 The source code can be found on GitHub: `subaligner <https://github.com/baxtree/subaligner>`_.

 .. toctree::
    :maxdepth: 2